zchyde/brooklinebooksmith.com/_posts/2016-05-17-before-you-head-out.md

 Here at Brookline Booksmith we have everything you need to inspire you this summer.&nbsp; Before your vacation (or staycation) cycle through our great titles, helpful travel guides and nifty magazines like [Far Ride](http://farridemag.com/main).

-Far Ride is a periodical dedicated to documenting cycling journeys around the world.&nbsp;
+*Far Ride* is a periodical dedicated to documenting cycling journeys around the world.
 The beautiful photos and detailed articles illuminate the world of adventure cycling – a challenging but rewarding way to travel.&nbsp;

 ---